dronavallipranav/rust-obfuscator/cryptify/README.md

 }
 ```

-Set the **CRYPTIFY_KEY** environment variable for custom encryption defaults to fixed key
+Set the **CRYPTIFY_KEY** environment variable for custom encryption otherwise it defaults to defined fixed key

 ## Output
 ```